-"He had no pre-season training.
-Anyone who has played top-level professional football will know that if you have no pre-season and expect to pick up where you finished the season before then you are bonkers and crackers.
+"I took a lot of criticism in the last camp against Macedonia and Serbia for not playing Gareth.
+Why would I not play him if he was fit?"
+Coleman told reporters.
+"He had no preseason training.
+Anyone who has played top level professional football will know that if you have no preseason and expect to pick up where you finished the season before then you are bonkers and crackers.

 The Group A clash at King Baudouin Stadium – which will be Craig Bellamy’s final game before retirement – could also be Coleman’s final game in charge following a failure to agree a new contract.

 "It's a big decision and I'm torn," he said.
 "I'd love to be the man to lead us to a major finals but the unrealistic expectations and frustration of not having all the players makes me think, 'Do I want that again?'

 "It's the big carrot that is dangling ahead of me."